 Erik has been performing in music, theater and dance in the greater Sacramento area for over 20 years, and has been involved in productions, both on and backstage, with Woodland Opera House for the last seven years.
 As a participator in the Opera House’s Theater for Families, Erik’s performances have been nominated for three Elly Awards and winner of one local Chesley Award.
 With an eclectic style and experience in jazz, tap, ballet and modern dance, Erik’s passion has always been for hip-hop.

 Katie received her Masters of Music in vocal performance from the San Francisco Conservatory of Music and her Bachelor of Music from the University of the Pacific Conservatory of Music.
-Katie recently performed with the San Francisco Opera in their production of Mephistopheles and in the production of The Verdi Requiem.
-She has performed the role of Gretel (Hansel and Gretel), Despina (Cosi fan tutte), Spirit (Dido and Aeneas), Belinda (Dido and Aeneas), Hero (L’Egisto) and Yum-Yum (The Mikado).
-She has performed with and is now on staff with AIMS (American Institute of Musical Studies) a summer program in Graz, Austria.
-Katie currently resides in San Francisco, but was born and raised in Woodland and is a graduate of Holy Rosary School and Woodland High School.
+Katie performs with the San Francisco Opera Chorus and has performed in their productions of Manon, Turandot, La Bohéme, Aida, Andrea Chénier, Don Carlo, Die Meistersinger, Les Troyens and Mephistopheles.
+She has performed the role of Gretel (Hansel and Gretel), Despina (Cosi fan tutte), Spirit (Dido and Aeneas), Belinda (Dido and Aeneas), and Yum-Yum (The Mikado).
+She has performed with and was on staff with AIMS (American Institute of Musical Studies) a summer program in Graz, Austria.
+Katie currently resides in San Francisco but was born and raised in Woodland and is a graduate of Holy Rosary School and Woodland High School.
 She has studied voice since she was twelve years of age and her first performance was at the Woodland Opera House.
-In addition to performing, Katie worked for seven years with Yolo Stage Company, and is now teaching music at Holy Rosary School.
+In addition to performing, Katie worked for seven years with Yolo Stage Company, and taught music for 3 years at Holy Rosary School.

 Show Biz Kidz Instructor